 Instructions

-- Wash the potatoes well and place them in a large stock pot.
+- Wash the potatoes well and place them in a large pot.
+Cover with cold water and add the sea salt.

 - Boil the potatoes until just cooked through, about 20 minutes.
 Add water if too much evaporates.